scanny/python-pptx/docs/user/shapes.rst

    or gradient.
 That's a different thing.
 But cool.

 graphic frame
-   This is the technical name for the container that holds a table or a chart.
-   You can't add one of these by itself, it just shows up in the file when you add a table or chart.
+   This is the technical name for the container that holds a table, a chart, a smart art diagram, or media clip.
+You can't add one of these by itself, it just shows up in the file when you add a graphical object.
 You probably won't need to know anything more about these.

 group shape
    In PowerPoint, a set of shapes can be *grouped*, allowing them to be selected, moved, resized, and even filled as a unit.
 When you group a set of shapes a group shape gets created to contain those member shapes.
-You can't actually see these except by their bounding box when the group is selected, and |pp| doesn't support these yet so I won't say more about them for now.
+You can't actually see these except by their bounding box when the group is selected, and |pp| doesn't support these yet (other than to preserve ones that are already there) so I won't say more about them for now.

 line/connector
    Lines are different from auto shapes because, well, they're linear.
 Some